apps221/apps221/README.md

 FrontEnd Web Developer
 ----------------------

-I found my passion for coding in high school and have been coding ever since, I love making websites and seeing ideas come to life
+I found my passion for coding in high school and have been coding ever since!
+I love making websites and seeing ideas come to life!

 * 🌍  I'm based in Virginia
 * 🖥️  See my portfolio at [Here](http://advancedeportfolio.vercel.app/)